Copgrove: Occupational structure

 The 1831 census records show that the social classes of the population were dependent on the occupational statistics available for the parish and below is a pie chart that shows how the occupational statistics are broken down.
 However, the census only provided statistics showing the occupations of males aged over 20 years.
 The occupations that actually had numerical evidence were as follows: Farmers employing labourers, Farmers not employing labourers, Agricultural labourers, Retail and Hand Crafts and Capitalists, Professionals.

 In 1881 the presentation of occupational data changed to show both male and female and percentages of the population that worked in each occupational sector.
 This was done by using the '24 orders' published in 1881 reports.

 St Michaels and All Angels

-St Michaels and All Angels church is a rectory that has been dedicated to St Michael, the deanery of Bouroughbridge.
+St Michael's Church, Copgrove is a rectory that has been dedicated to St Michael, the deanery of Bouroughbridge.
 In 2011 the latest record showed that within the church 1584–1812 baptisms, 1587–1966 marriages, and 1584–1812 burials had taken place.
 This comes from the North Yorkshire County Records Office.